nielsbasjes/yauaa/documentation/content/_index.md

     - OpenHarmony
     - ArkWeb (HuaweiOS browser engine)
 - UDFs
-    - New UDF for Elastic Search 9
+    - New UDF for Elasticsearch 9
-    - All Elastic Search UDFs(Plugins) must be built by the user for their specific version.
+    - All Elasticsearch UDFs(Plugins) must be built by the user for their specific version.

 ---